grafana/alloy/docs/sources/reference/components/beyla/beyla.ebpf.md

 ### network block

 This block configures network metrics options for Beyla.
-You must append `network` to `features` list in the `metrics` block to enable network metrics.
+You must append `network` to the `features` list in the `metrics` block to enable network metrics.

 Name              | Type           | Description                                             | Default | Required
 ------------------|----------------|---------------------------------------------------------|---------|---------